 Safe levels of chlorine

 Chlorine works to disinfect the water in the pool.
 It keeps us safe by killing many types of germs.
-But in order to work, the proper amount of chlorine is needed.
-Use either a liquid test kit or test strips to help determine the amount of chlorine in your pool.
+But to work, the proper amount of chlorine is needed.
+Use a liquid test kit or test strips to help determine the amount of chlorine in your pool.

 Besides chlorine, test kits and strips will determine other levels in your pool.
 A pool is balanced when all are within their proper levels.